NSS-Day-Cohort-73/Bug-Ranch-jaycastroram/README.md

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?

    > I wasn't sure why it was there in the first place.
 The purpose of the function was to pick 5 drovers at random.
 I also changed the value of numberNeeded to just a flat five.
 I actually don't remember what was there initially but changing it made it easier to read.

+   > I left my original answers in for the sake of learning.So Drovers here is a variable that will take
+   > take the value of what ever the hireDrovers function returns while passing in the cattletoDrive variable in when we move to the next module in drovers.js here it invokes the function taking with it the value of cattleToDrive and assigning it to herdSize which is 50 btw.
+As the function sorts through an array of drovers that was exported from database.js to drover.js and then pushes 5 objects into drover and returns a new array of 5 objects that was randomly selected by ID. those 5 objects then are equal to thr const drovers in main.js

 ## Final Step